tadeasf/interview-2025-vetstor/README.md

 # VETSTOR Interview Assignment

-## About Vetstor
+## About VETSTOR

 At [VETSTOR](https://www.vetstor.cz/), we’re on a mission to help pets live longer, healthier lives.
 Our platform connects veterinarians and pet owners through a personalized online store and smart pet profiles, so every product recommendation is based on real medical data, not guesswork.
 Vets can recommend and sell high-quality food, supplements, and medications directly through our e-commerce system, giving owners peace of mind that their pets’ nutrition plans are designed by professionals.
 Think HealthTech meets e-commerce, built for the people who love their pets most.

 We’re a young, funded startup with big ambitions.
 If you want to build tech that actually improves lives (and tails), keep reading.

+## The Role

 ## Job
 We’re looking for a Full-Stack Engineer (Medior++ / Senior) with a love for backend work to join our small but mighty team in Prague (some days in the office, some at home).

 Your main playground will be NodeJS + PostgreSQL, but you’ll also jump into the frontend when needed with React, TypeScript, and JavaScript.
 One week you might be designing a new backend service for AI-powered product recommendations, the next you’ll be tweaking a Shopify app or shipping a new Chrome extension feature.
 You’ll help keep our infrastructure minimal, clean, and fast, no over-engineered Kubernetes stacks here.

-## Interview process
-1. Screening Assignment - Homework (Only you) 1-2h
-1. Screening Interview (CPO or HR) 15m
-1. Technical interview (CTO) 1h-2h
-1. Final interview - formalities (CEO) - 20m

-# Assignment
-We're simulating real world coding task in our startup.
-Nothing is set in stone, only the goal.
-Simplicity, elegance of solution and execution matters.
-Time is limited.
-You dont want to burn days which you dont have in small startup.

-Assignment consists two tasks.
-First you get a high level goal a you finalise the technical details for devs to implementation (aka Jira tickets).
-Second one is about coding technical problem(s) and implementing solution.

-## Rules
-For simplicity of this assignment you can assume anything, but mention all your assumption and explain them.

-## 1. Preparing tasks
-Product manager comes with a goal of extracting data from health records.
-Specifically vaccinations and castration.
-You can find raw data in Supabase Postgres DB (bellow).
-Your job is to prepare tickets for development to successfully extract and display in React app these values.

-Write down your tickets in Task_1_result.md

-## 2. Coding task

-### Requirements
-Two pages
-1. Display list of animal ID with latest vaccination with link to 2.
-1. Animal detail with all the vaccinations

-### Mandatory technology:
-* Read from Supabase
-* Typescript
-* React

-### Steps
-1. Fork this repo
-1. Your job is to extract Vaccinations only, follow your tickets from part 1
-1. Display it in React app.
-1. Commit (al the time) to the repo
-1. Deployed somewhere so we can try it.
-1. Write shortly about why you did what did
-1. Send us the app URL andlink to your repo to jan-at-vetstor.com

-### Recommendations
-Choose technologies suited for the job.
-Feel free to use all the AI thigs of these days.
-Many services have free or very cheap tiers.
-Deploy whenever you feel like the React app should be deployed.
-Save your data to any database you want to.

-You don't have to finish complete beautiful app, just show which direction you would go in the real world.

-You have read access to this database for source.
+## Interview Process
+1. Take‑home screening assignment (1–2h)
+2. Screening interview (CPO or HR, ~15m)
+3. Technical interview (CTO, 1–2h)
+4. Final chat (CEO, ~20m)

+## The Assignment (2 parts)

+We simulate a realistic product request.
+The goal is clear; the details are up to you.
+We value clarity, simplicity, and execution.

+### Part 1 — Planning (tickets/spec)
+- Product asks for extracting and saving data from health records: vaccinations and castration.
+- You have read‑only access to a Supabase Postgres database (details below).
+- Your task: write clear, developer‑ready tickets to extract these values and display them in a React app.
+- Deliver your tickets in `Task_1_result.md`.

+Note: Part 1 includes both vaccinations and castration.
+In Part 2 you will implement vaccinations only.

+### Part 2 — Implementation (vaccinations only)
+Build a minimal React + TypeScript app that reads from Supabase and extracts vaccinations and saves them to your data storage.
+1. A list page: show animal IDs with the latest vaccination date (each item links to the detail page).
+2. A detail page: show all vaccinations for a given animal.

+Technologies and approaches are comletely up to you.

+#### Must‑haves
+- Read from Supabase
+- Use TypeScript
+- Final app in React

+#### Deliverables
+- `Task_1_result.md`: tickets/spec for Part 1
+- Working app (code in a public repo; fork or your own)
+- Deployed URL we can click and test
+- Short write‑up of decisions/assumptions in `Task_2_comments.md` (or your README)
+- Email the repo link and app URL to jan-at-vetstor.com

+#### Recommendations
+- Keep it simple; choose tools appropriate for the job
+- Feel free to use AI tools and free tiers where helpful
+- Deploy whenever it’s useful for you

+#### Timebox
+- Aim for 1–2 hours max.
+It’s fine to ship a focused slice that shows your approach and explain where would you go from there.

+---

+## Data Access (read‑only)
+Supabase project URL:

 ```
 https://vmmbjfycdefakulnyzhl.supabase.co
 ```

+Anon key (assignment‑scoped):

 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzdXBhYmFzZSIsInJlZiI6InZtbWJqZnljZGVmYWt1bG55emhsIiwicm9sZSI6ImFub24iLCJpYXQiOjE3NTU1OTQ3NDAsImV4cCI6MjA3MTE3MDc0MH0.GrkUW60Hm4vj68zazse1H1GIyg9A-hNx5CPYHpmM_nE
 ```

-### Ignore
-Any authentication

-### Bonus points
-Write tests
-Creativity
+Treat the key as public and limited to this assignment.
+Use it only for reading data.

+---

+## Evaluation Criteria
+- Clarity of tickets/spec (assumptions, acceptance criteria, dependencies)
+- Correctness (vaccination extraction, latest date logic, handling missing/duplicate/edge cases)
+- Code quality (readability, structure, types)
+- UX (minimal, fast, easy to understand)
-Simplicity
+- Simplicity (avoid unnecessary complexity)
-Short and to the point, we don't have time to mess around and so do you
+- Bonus: tests

+What we are not evaluating: pixel‑perfect UI, heavy infra, or complete production hardening.

+---

+## Getting Started (optional guidance)
+- You can scaffold with your preferred tool (Just must be React + TypeScript) and deploy to any host (e.g., Netlify, Vercel, Heroku...).
+- If using Supabase JS client: `@supabase/supabase-js` is the usual choice.
+- Document your assumptions and decisions in `Task_2_comments.md`.

+Good luck—and have fun.
+Keep it focused and pragmatic.